Chaitanya-pati/ProductionPlanning-/replit.md

     - Auto-detection of orders from filled 12HR bins.
     - Moisture and water tracking: Capture outgoing moisture content and water added for each 12HR bin when grinding starts.
     - Hourly production reporting: submission of quantities for main products and bran, with automatic percentage calculations and validation (e.g., ~25% bran).
+    - Hourly lab tests: Record moisture levels for each product (Maida, Suji, Chakki Ata, Tandoori, Bran) during grinding with time range tracking.
+Lab tests are submitted via a dedicated form and stored in the grinding_lab_tests table linked to the grinding job.
     - Production summary: Aggregated totals and average percentages for quality control.
     - Start/Stop grinding functionality with duration tracking.
 - **Packaging Module**: Product-specific packaging and storage management with: